johnson-penguin/Telco-Co-Pilot-SFT-Data-Generation-Training/1_confgen_workspace/gen_prompt/du_gen_prompt_v1.md

   - invalid_format
   - logical_contradiction
   - missing_value
-5. Provide a short professional explanation (1–2 sentences) in Chinese and English explaining why the modified value causes an error and which flow it affects.
+5. Provide a short professional explanation (1–2 sentences) in English explaining why the modified value causes an error and which flow it affects.
 6. Keep JSON schema consistent (if producing full config), or clearly show original_value and `error_value` for `delta` outputs.
 7. Produce a summary file `cases_delta.json.`
 8. Optional flags: --seed <int> for reproducibility; --format full|delta.